BeemaRajan/WhisperSynth/README.md

 This project aims to automate the task by fine-tuning a pre-trained Whisper-Small model from HuggingFace to process audio input (e.g., a synthesizer sound in .wav format) and generate corresponding synthesizer settings in a structured .txt format.
 The ultimate goal is to make sound matching more accessible and efficient for producers, sound designers, and musicians.

-While the model is not fully functional yet, this repository documents the progress made so far, the challenges encountered, and a roadmap for future work.
+While the model is not functional, this repository documents the progress made, the challenges encountered, and a roadmap for future work.
 By tackling this problem, the project seeks to demonstrate the versatility of Transformers in niche applications beyond traditional natural language processing tasks.

 ### Synthesizers and Their Role in Music: